-BY JAMES BEMBRIDGE It is one of life’s great mysteries: how much of the BBC’s anti-Britishness is due to Marxist subversion and how much is merely the perfunctory prattishness of liberals?
+BY QUENTIN PIGG It is one of life’s great mysteries: how much of the BBC’s anti-Britishness is due to Marxist subversion and how much is merely the perfunctory prattishness of liberals?
 Probably it is more of the latter but with enough of the former to ensure that incidents like the recent Proms controversy will continue to rile the average TV licence payer.
 Despite their latest … Continue reading The Centrist Provocateur

 BY DOMINIC WIGHTMAN It would seem that the penny has finally dropped on the Left that calling Brexiteers and conservatives “far right” has not worked for them.
 Their Chief Trolls, Barmy Burgon and Loudmouth Lammy, are denuded and reduced to caricatures – their identity politics have been seen through.
 One lives in hope that those other daft insults of “racist”, “thick” and “gammon” will cease … Continue reading Right Wing Libertarian!

 BY DOMINIC WIGHTMAN Attend an Extinction Rebellion meeting and there are dozens of iPhones and laptops on show.
 Did you know you can buy Extinction Rebellion decals to stick on your car bumper – you know, near the exhaust pipe?
 Visit the anti-capitalists at Momentum headquarters and the place is more dripping in capitalist tech than you’d imagine.
 There’s a Fairtrade café in Bristol cram-packed … Continue reading Machine Hypocrisy